 - Norwegian citizens: if you have non-Nordic upper secondary education, you CAN apply as international applicants.

 Please ensure that:

-* You research the specific academic requirements in the Study Catalogue carefully
+* You research the Academic entry requirements in the Study Catalogue carefully

-* You can apply for ONLY TWO programmes of study
+* You can ONLY apply for the following programmes of study:

 3. ARE YOU ELIGIBLE FOR ADMISSION?